Profile view of a male teenager's face with acne

 Do keloids go away on their own?

-Keloids do not usually go away on their own.
+They do not usually go away on their own.
 Without treatment, they may continue to grow and become more unsightly and uncomfortable.
 However, with proper medical treatment, keloids can be significantly reduced in size and appearance, and the symptoms associated with them can be alleviated.

 Conclusion

 At Saguaro Dermatology, we understand the discomfort and potential embarrassment associated with keloids.
-Our team of experienced dermatologists offers a range of medical treatments to help reduce the appearance and discomfort associated with keloids.
+Our team of experienced dermatologists offers a range of medical treatments to help reduce the appearance and discomfort associated with them.
 While there is no surefire way to prevent keloids from.

 Saguaro Dermatology Reviews